-WDNR-GP1-2023 TERMS AND CONDITIONS
+WDNR-GP4-2023 TERMS AND CONDITIONS

-The following sections describe the general permit authorization procedures implemented by the DNR in WDNR-GP1-2023.
-Projects must meet all the terms and conditions of this permit to be eligible for coverage under WDNR-GP1-2023.
+The following sections describe the general permit authorization procedures implemented by the DNR in WDNR-GP4-2023.
+Projects must meet all the terms and conditions of this permit to be eligible for coverage under WDNR-GP4-2023.

-Note: The term "you" and its derivatives, as used in this general permit, means the permittee, which is the landowner or easement holder or otherwise has the legal authorization to proceed.
+Note: The term "you" and its derivatives, as used in this general permit, means the permittee, which is the landowner.
 The term "the Department" or "this office" refers to the appropriate Wisconsin Department of Natural Resources (WDNR or DNR) Service Center, DNR Region or Central Office headquarters of the WDNR having jurisdiction over the authorized activity or the appropriate official of that office acting under the authority of the Secretary of the Department.